-This handbook provides information on courses of study offered by the Faculty of Architecture, at both undergraduate and graduate levels, together with descriptions of subjects available and areas in which research may be undertaken.
+This handbook provides information on courses of study offered by the Faculty of the Built Environment, at both undergraduate and graduate levels, together with descriptions of subjects available and areas in which research may be undertaken.
 Those who work in the Faculty are enthusiastic about the courses offered, and feel that these provide challenges and rewards in both the academic and professional spheres.
 I hope that this is also your experience!

-Professor A. Ray Toakley Dean and the second second
+Professor A. Ray Toakley Dean 2 BUILT ENVIRONMENT